grafana/grafana/docs/sources/dashboards/share-dashboards-panels/_index.md

 # Share dashboards and panels

-Grafana enables you to share dashboards and panels with other users within an organization and in certain situations, publicly on the Web.
+Grafana enables you to share dashboards and panels with other users within your organization and in certain situations, publicly on the web.
 You can share using:

 - Direct links with users in and outside of your organization
 - Snapshots